HypeCheck

 What the Science Says

-Pumpkin seed oil is a fatty oil pressed from the seeds of Cucurbita pepo.
-Small clinical trials suggest it may modestly reduce urinary symptoms in men with benign prostatic hyperplasia (BPH), though it works more slowly and less powerfully than the prescription drug tamsulosin.
-Early evidence also suggests it may support hair regrowth in women with pattern hair loss and may help lower blood pressure in postmenopausal women when taken at 3 g per day for 6 weeks.
-Most human studies are small and short-term, so results should be interpreted cautiously.
+Pumpkin seed oil is a natural oil pressed from the seeds of Cucurbita pepo.
+Early clinical trials suggest it may help reduce urinary symptoms in men with benign prostatic hyperplasia (BPH) at 360 mg twice daily, though it works more slowly than the prescription drug tamsulosin.
+Small studies also show it may support hair regrowth in both men and women with pattern hair loss, and may modestly lower blood pressure in postmenopausal women.

 What It Doesn't Do